 Beard and scalp hairs are entirely different.
 Not only that, but your beard is way more exposed to the external factors than the hair on your head.

 Your beard is getting in contact with the food you eat.
-Bad weather conditions, dust, and constant touching can also be problematic for your facial hair.
+Severe weather conditions, dust, and constant touching can also be problematic for your facial hair.

 When your beard catches debris, dirt and food particles, it becomes unhealthy.
 Unhealthy beard is, among other downsides, rough and it makes you look homeless.